 When making this recipe, be sure to follow these guidelines for buying your ingredients; it really does make a difference.

-Here are the ingredients choices in Christie Cookie Company’s own words.
+Here are the ingredient choices in Christie Cookie Company’s own words.

-These cookies are perfect for making the Masters Georgia Peach Ice Cream Sandwiches however, it’s such a great recipe you need to use it whenever you need a sugar cookie recipe.
+Cookie Tip: These cookies are perfect for making the Masters Georgia Peach Ice Cream Sandwiches; however, it’s such a great recipe you need to use whenever you need a sugar cookie recipe.
 Roll in cinnamon sugar and make the perfect Snickerdoodle!

 Making The Cookies